kickstartDS/storyblok-starter/README.md

 ## Local Development

-### Setup
+Using this, you can essentially forego any hosting setup to start testing or developing.
+Start using just your local setup and a Storyblok Space.<br>

-Using this, you can essentially forego any hosting setup.
-Start developing using just your local setup and a Storyblok Space:
+This is also the setup we encourage to use to test changes before commiting / pushing them to production, even if already using a hosting setup.

 1. Inside the project directory start by creating a local certificate for the project: `mkcert localhost`.
 This generates local key and cert files used when starting the local server (you don't commit those, which is why they're on the `.gitignore`)
 2. Run a first full build with `npm run build`